A urinary catheter is a flexible tube used to empty the bladder and collect urine in a drainage bag.

 Many people prefer to use an indwelling catheter because it's more convenient and avoids the repeated insertions needed with intermittent catheters.
 However, indwelling catheters are more likely to cause problems such as infections.

-Inserting either type of catheter can be uncomfortable, so anaesthetic gel is used to reduce any pain.
+Inserting either type of catheter can be uncomfortable, so anaesthetic gel may be used on the area to reduce any pain.
 You may also experience some discomfort while the catheter is in place, but most people with a long-term catheter get used to this over time.

 Read more about the types of urinary catheter.